Samuel Saunders (vegetarian): Later years

-Saunders established a Working Men's Hall in Market Lavington and built his own home with a focus on ventilation and hygiene.
+Saunders established a Working Men's Hall in Market Lavington and built his own home with attention to ventilation and hygiene.

-In 1897, he attended the Vegetarian Society jubilee meeting in Ramsgate and was recognised for his lifelong contributions to vegetarianism and social reform.
-In 1903 he stated:I am now an old man.
+In 1897, he attended the Vegetarian Society jubilee meeting in Ramsgate, where his work for vegetarianism and social reform was recognised.
+In 1903, he stated:

+I am now an old man.
 I have been a total abstainer from alcoholic drinks for 72 years.
 I have never touched tobacco and have never spent a penny on either.
 I have abstained from flesh, fish, and fowl for 62 years, and have followed other health rules.
 I have never had a headache, never been in bed a whole day from illness, or suffered pain except from trivial accidents.
 I have had a very happy, and I hope somewhat useful, life.
-Now, in my 88th year, I am as light and nimble, and capable of receiving a new idea, as I was 20 years ago.In October 1905, a meeting was held at Congregational Memorial Hall, London, for octogenarian vegetarians.
-Speakers in attendance included Saunders (then aged 86), Joseph Wallace, T. A. Hanson, C. P. Newcombe, John E. B. Mayor, and Samuel Pitman, brother of Isaac Pitman.
+Now, in my 88th year, I am as light and nimble, and capable of receiving a new idea, as I was 20 years ago.

+In October 1905, a meeting was held at Congregational Memorial Hall, London, for octogenarian vegetarians.
+Speakers included Saunders (then aged 91), Joseph Wallace, T. A. Hanson, C. P. Newcombe, John E. B. Mayor, and Samuel Pitman, brother of Isaac Pitman.

 Personal life and death

 Saunders was married three times.
-He married Amelia Goulding Grimes on 4 September 1844 at Abbey Church, Romsey; she died in 1848. on 17 October 1855, he married Frances "Fanny" Maria Cotterell; she died in 1888.
+He married Amelia Goulding Grimes on 4 September 1844 at Abbey Church, Romsey; she died in 1848.
+On 17 October 1855, he married Frances "Fanny" Maria Cotterell; she died in 1888.
 On 4 September 1896, he married Constance Wilkinson, widow of Perceval Wilkinson.
-He had three daughters: Alice, Edith, and Annette.
+He had three daughters: Alice, Edith and Annette.

-Saunders died at Market Lavington on 2 March 1908 at the age of 93.
+Saunders died in Market Lavington on 2 March 1908, aged 93.